 The Adidas Pure Boost has a standard running shoe length.
 It comes in sizes that adhere to the regular preferences of people.
 The available width is medium.
 It doesn’t have a women’s specific construction as its blueprint has men’s feet in mind.
 Therefore, the equivalent sizing in the men’s version is applied for female purchasers.
 Its semi-curved shape of this neutral shoe is designed to welcome the natural outline of the human foot.

-The outsole unit of the Adidas Pure Boost makes use of the STRETCHWEB, which is a rubber compound that shields the midsole foam from the abrasive nature of the pavement.
+Similar to the popular Adidas Ultra Boost, the outsole unit of the Adidas Pure Boost makes use of the STRETCHWEB, which is a rubber compound that shields the midsole foam from the abrasive nature of the pavement.
 It has a contact-pods that are connected by sections of rubber, thus evoking a web-like look.
 It is also responsible for surface traction.

 The rubber compound extends to the medial mid-foot part of the midsole.
 Its purpose is to deliver a bit of support to the underfoot, thus allowing a natural trek through the gait cycle.

 The underfoot platform of the Adidas Pure Boost is made up of the Boost technology.
 This full-length foam is actually made up of thousands of cushioning pellets that have been molded together into a singular unit.
 It brings a springy and well-rounded step.

 The Knit is used for the upper unit of the Adidas Pure Boost.
 It’s a breathable cloth-like material that aims to keep the foot comfortable and well-ventilated.

 A sock-like interior construction is employed in this model.
 The smooth inner frame allows runners to wear this shoe without socks as it prevents skin irritation.